natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

 Operator and
 ^^^^^^^^^^^^

-In Python the ``and`` operator returns not a boolean value but a value of one of the operands.
+In Python ``and`` operator returns not a boolean value but a value of one of operands.

-If both operands are true, the result is a last value:
+If both operands are true, result is the last value:

 .. code:: python